 Before starting my academic career, I studied and worked in Australia, China, and Taiwan.
 I finished my PhD at the University of Melbourne in 2010.

 My first book, Defending Rights in Contemporary China, was published by Routledge in 2013.

-I study contentious politics and political communication in modern China, with particular emphasis on new media, activism, dispute resolution, the role of law and rights, and the history of ideas.
+I study contentious politics and political communication in modern China, with particular emphasis on new media, aesthetics, activism, dispute resolution, the role of law and rights, and the history of ideas.
 I’m also increasingly interested in how Chinese culture and society are taught and learnt at secondary schools and universities.

 I am the Honours Coordinator for the School of Languages, Literatures, Cultures and Linguistics.

 I welcome enquiries from students who are interested in doing postgraduate degrees under my supervision.
 I’m especially interested in supervising topics relating to my research interests, listed above, but if you have other ideas I’m happy to discuss them too.
 Please get in touch at any time!